joliehehehe/ID-Assignment-2/README.md

 - Guiding for this project was given by Ms Dai Mei Hua
 - Borrowed API is by [MagiCircles Developers](https://twitter.com/magicircles_dev)
     - API taken on [Bandori party](https://bandori.party/wiki/BanG%20Dream!%20Girls%20Band%20API)
+- Bootstrap was used in this project
+    - CSS
+    - Javascript